-Program Requirements of all Ph.D. degrees in Managing Organizational Systems
+Program Requirements for Ph.D. degrees in Managing Organizational Systems

 The total doctoral degree is 60 credits.
-Besides the 8 research focused courses, there are 10 foundational courses in leadership, organizational behavior and systems and professional ethics, and 2 elective courses.
+Besides the 8 research and dissertation focused courses, there are 10 foundational courses in leadership, organizational behavior systems thinking and professional ethics.
+There are 2 elective courses, a choice of one of three courses for each elective.

-Residential Requirements: Participation in twice-annual, 5-day residential conferences is required until enrollment in dissertation begins (i.e., until after the completion of the 3 candidacy qualifying essays and successful completion of the essay oral exam).
+Residential Requirements: Participation in twice-annual, residential conferences is required until enrollment in the dissertation begins.